tomekniedzia/Engineering_Thesis/README.md

 * NI myRIO

 ## Setup
-To run this project you must have myRIO, and LabView.
-First you have to upload software through connection myRio and PC.
-Next you have to run code in LabView and program will automatically install all necessary components.
+To run this project, you must have myRIO and LabView.
+First, you have to upload software through connection myRio and PC.
+Next, you have to run code in LabView, and the program will automatically install all necessary components.